Output mode

 $ HQ_OUTPUT_MODE=json hq job list

 Currently, there are three output modes available.
-The default, human-readable cli
+The default, human-readable cli mode, and then two machine-readable modes, JSON and Quiet.

 Important